jbukoski/PotentialNaturalRegeneration/README.md

     1.  :question: how to measure restorable and non-restorable areas.([see 10/11th point of "About layers" section](#about-layers))
     1. :black_square_button: we need to decide what will be our "current" scenario and the best data for using in each variable as they may have different data of updates.

+* Question from Hawthorne:
+    1. Are you OK with exlucding Deserts & Xeric grasslands?
+    1. Do we include Flooded Grasslands & Savannahs so that the Pantanal is included in the analysis?
+    1. Which option would you argue for:
+        - Include all Montane Grasslands & Shrublands?
+        - Include only African Montane Grasslands & Shrublands?
+        - Exclude all Montane Grasslands & Shrublands?
+    1. OK to include Tropical & Subtropical coniferous forest?
+    1. :heavy_check_mark: The other two ecoregions are extensive and have lots of forest regeneration within them, so are included for sure:
+        - Tropical & Subtropical Dry Broadleaf Forests
+        - Tropical & Subtropical Moist Broadleaf Forests
+* Tropical & Subtropical coniferous forest, Tropical & Subtropical Dry Broadleaf Forests, Tropical & Subtropical Moist Broadleaf Forests.
+That is, critical areas such as - Tropical & Subtropical Grasslands, Savannas & Shrublands - should not be included in my point of view.
+Reasons: 1) our study is focused exclusively in forest biomes (even for TRENDS) and Fagan's work as well, 2) these delimitations are too course and it may also has affected Fagan's data.
+But we should be conservative, I would prefer to avoid any risk of including afforestation in our map, 3) our contract is for (humid) forests, we are doing more than this and it is great.
+I only would like to include (sub-)tropical forests of Australia, they don't have it in the ecorregions and we have some data there.
+Do you have any shapefile for it Hawthorne?

 ### About layers